reinhart1010/nix/docs/en/common/daps.md

 ---
 # daps

-DAPS is an open source program for transforming DocBook XML into output formats such as HTML or PDF.
+An open source program for transforming DocBook XML into output formats such as HTML or PDF.
 More information: <https://opensuse.github.io/daps/doc/index.html>.

 - Check if a DocBook XML file is valid: